FAQs

 Montessori is designed to help all children reach their fullest potential at their own unique pace.
 A classroom whose children have varying abilities is a community in which everyone learns from one another and everyone contributes.
 Moreover, multi-age grouping allows each child to find his or her own pace without feeling “ahead” or “behind” in relation to peers.

 There are many Montessori schools in Namibia, but it is important to be aware that the word “Montessori” is not legally protected and can be used by anyone.
 This may have tarnished the name here in Namibia.
-Look in your phone book, get the literature of local schools, observe, and compare what you learn with you read on this site.
+Look in your phone book, get literature from local schools, observe, and compare what you learn with what you read on this site.

 There are at least 7,000 Montessori schools worldwide.
 There are between 20 and 30 already in Namibia.